Enable brute force protection

 If enabled, brute force protection will be enabled for ACEN.
 (Default: ON)

-Use these settings to permanently ban specific remote hosts from accesing ACEN by adding their IP address to permanently banned hosts list.
+Use these settings to permanently ban specific remote hosts from accessing ACEN by adding their IP address to permanently banned hosts list.

 Following options are currently available: